danielbh/danielhollcraft.com/ui/pages/blog/getting-started-with-aws-lambda/index.md

 Then under the "Log output" section of this screen you should see where it says "Hello lambda!".

 This is the same log message that will display in Cloud Watch.
-Press where it says "logs" in parenthesis to see this logstream and the ones before it.
+Press where it says "logs" in parenthesis to see this logstream, and the ones before it.

-And that's all there is to it!
-In [the next blog entry ](/blog/deploy-lamda-function-using-serverless/)in this series, I will show you a simple example of how you can write a lambda function in your own environment and deploy it with the command line.

  If you have any more questions, [feel free to contact me](/contact/).